 - a.
-Make sure that the medication is the correct medication indicated by the GMVEMS Standing Orders and check it against the medication label. - b.
+Make sure that the medication is the correct medication indicated by the GMV Standing Orders and check it against the medication label. - b.
 Double-check the generic vs. non-generic names of medications.
 Many names are similar and have a potential for error.
-If you aren't sure, reference your SO Manual or Quick Reference Guide! - c.
+If not sure, reference SO Manual or Quick Reference Guide. - c.
 Check the expiration date on the label.